replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 ```

 Once the installer completes, you'll see a message telling you to acccess the
-Admin Console to configure and install Slackernews.
+Admin Console to configure and install SlackerNews.
 You customer will
 copy/paste the URL from the output.
 You can access it directly in the next
 step of the lab.